-Jamie Glover (Stage 1990) plays Harry Potter in Harry Potter and the Cursed Child, from 24 May to 29 April in the West End’s Palace Theatre.
+Jamie Glover (Stage 1990) plays Harry Potter in Harry Potter and the Cursed Child in the West End’s Palace Theatre.
 The production was produced by Sonia Friedman (Tech 1985), included sound design from Gareth Fry (Tech 1996) and video design from Finn Ross (BA (Hons) Theatre Practice 2003).

-Barnaby Kay (Stage 1992) performs in Hampstead Theatre’s production of Prism, running from 6 September to 14 October.
+Barnaby Kay (Stage 1992) performed in Hampstead Theatre’s production of Prism, which ran from 6 September to 14 October.

 Tracy-Ann Oberman (Stage 1991) and Gareth Snook (Teaching 1980) both performed in Chichester Festival Theatre’s production of Fiddler on the Roof, which ran from 10 July to 2 September and included Lynsey Fraser (BA (Hons) Theatre Practice 2005) as Deputy Stage Manager.

 Sinéad Rushe (MA Advanced Theatre Practice 1998) has, in collaboration with her company Out of Inc and Scribbled Though, with support from Central, at which she is a Senior Lecturer in Acting and Movement, directed a new dance-theatre show, LOADED.
-This will be performed at The Old Rep in Birmingham on 5 and 6 October, and is part of Choreodrome 2017.
-The show includes performance from BA (Hons) Acting CDT alumni; Rose Riley (2014), Gabriele Lombardo (2014), Mathias Asplund (2014), Sophie Dessauer (2016) and Rachel Leah Stock (2016), and includes design from Rosie Elnile and sound design from Alexandre Kosanke (both BA (Hons) Theatre Practice 2014).
+This was performed at The Old Rep in Birmingham on 5 and 6 October, as part of Choreodrome 2017.
+The show included performance from BA (Hons) Acting CDT alumni; Rose Riley (2014), Gabriele Lombardo (2014), Mathias Asplund (2014), Sophie Dessauer (2016) and Rachel Leah Stock (2016), and includes design from Rosie Elnile and sound design from Alexandre Kosanke (both BA (Hons) Theatre Practice 2014).

 Angus Wright’s (Stage 1990) and Daniel Rabin (BA (Hons) Acting 1996) both performed in Almeida Theatre’s West End transfer of Hamlet, starring Andrew Scott, which ran from 9 June to 2 September at The Harold Pinter Theatre.
 The production included sound design from Tom Gibbons (BA (Hons) Theatre Practice 2008).